How Much Does a Surrogate Cost?

 Most health insurance policies do not offer coverage for surrogacy, although some policies will cover portions of the IVF medical process.
 Some employers may cover a significant portion of the surrogacy process as an added benefit, while others may not offer any.
 But in either case, we can help intended parents figure out how to ask the right questions and get the right information needed.
 We invite you to schedule a consult with us, so we can give you some tips on how to talk to your benefits provider.

 Why Choose the Growing Generations Surrogacy Program?

 At Growing Generations, our goal is to prepare you for the journey that lies ahead.
-Knowing and understanding the surrogacy costs, and creating a budget at the beginning of your surrogacy process can help reduce stress and delays later on.
+Knowing and understanding the surrogacy costs and creating a budget at the beginning of your surrogacy process can help reduce stress and delays later on.
 We’ve been providing surrogacy services for over two decades and have an expert understanding of the financial process, including how other agencies present their costs.
 So, here is an expert tip: When researching surrogacy costs from one agency to the next, be sure to do a line-by-line comparison to make sure all the expenses are being listed and are accurate.

-We can even help you review other estimates you have received from other sources and offer advice and guidance.
+We are happy to help you review other estimates you have received from other sources and offer advice and guidance.
 Growing Generations is dedicated to helping you start your family through surrogacy with a clear understanding of cost.

 Do I Need to Pay All the Surrogacy Costs at Once?

-Maybe making a large bulk payment in a short amount of time is not possible for you right now, but you can make monthly surrogacy loan repayments.
-We offer surrogacy financing up to $100,000 with rates as low as 5.99% and repayment terms as long as 7 years.
+If making a large bulk payment in a short amount of time is not possible for you right now but you can make monthly surrogacy loan repayments, we offer surrogacy financing up to $100,000.
+Interest rates are as low as 5.99% and repayment terms can last up to seven years.
 Click the link below to learn more.